SEVEN SOURCES

 A Progressive Rock track by SEVEN SOURCES.

-"2 ANTOS THE HERALD" by SEVEN SOURCES is an Ambient Electronic production available on SoundClick.
+"2 ANTOS THE HERALD" by SEVEN SOURCES is an Ambient production available on SoundClick.
 SEVEN SOURCES demonstrates a clear artistic voice throughout.
-This is a remarkable offering in this genre from this independent artist.
-Listeners who follow Space will feel right at home with this SEVEN SOURCES release on SoundClick.
+An ambient track built for repeat listens — it reveals more with each play.
+Stream "2 ANTOS THE HERALD" and explore more from SEVEN SOURCES on SoundClick.

-"4 JUNO'S TWIN" is an Ambient Electronic track by SEVEN SOURCES on SoundClick.
+"4 JUNO'S TWIN" is an Ambient track by SEVEN SOURCES on SoundClick.
 It rewards close listening, revealing new details on each playthrough.
 The arrangement unfolds with a natural ease, guiding the listener through a more immersive experience.
 It has charted at #16 on the SoundClick Ambient chart.
-For fans of Space looking for something new, SEVEN SOURCES delivers on SoundClick.
+"4 JUNO'S TWIN" is part of the SEVEN SOURCES catalog on SoundClick, where independent artists connect with a global audience.

 -